-Jemaa el-Fnaa square
+Jemaa el-Fnaa square, Marrakech

 The Jemaa el Fnaa square is the international symbol of Marrakech and one of the first pictures you come across when you look up Marrakech on the internet.
-Millions of tourists visit the square every year, where a colorful crowd buzzes day and night, the magic of Marrakesh begins, this crossroads where the world meets, this place where nomadic humanity takes the time to share a moment, fill its bag or to sell the content.
+Millions of tourists visit the square every year, where a colorful crowd buzzes day and night, the magic of Marrakech begins, this crossroads where the world meets, this place where nomadic humanity takes the time to share a moment, fill its bag or to sell the content.

 The Jemaa el Fnaa square is the heart of Marrakech, the old city, where two symbolic streets meet, an open-air space that gives life to the buildings of the Medina.
 During the day, this fascinating place is filled with vendors selling colorful wares as tourists haggle and fruit vendors selling blood orange juice.
 In the evening the square changes and there are snake charmers, monkeys, fortune tellers and countless artists on the square, making the Jemaa el Fna square a whole new spectacle.
 Keep an eye on!
 You will also encounter scams and very pushy merchants!